Q: My husband and I are in our final year of bankruptcy this year. We did a chapter 13 in sept 2010.

 Finally what steps can you recommend we take between now and (hopefully year end) so we can qualify?
 Any help you can give would be appreciated!

-A: Your bankruptcy won’t stop you and your husband from getting a mortgage, but it may not be as soon as you’d like.
+A: According to a bankruptcy law attorney, your bankruptcy won’t stop you and your husband from getting a mortgage, but it may not be as soon as you’d like.
 That’s because your eligibility for various mortgages depends on the type of bankruptcy you filed and the outcome of that bankruptcy.
 Get to know the average closing costs in ga for the right mortgage for your property.

 Most banks want you to conform to Fannie Mae guidelines and here’s what Fannie says.
 Fannie Mae distinguishes between Chapter 13 bankruptcies that were “discharged” versus those that were “dismissed.”

 I’m not sure what’s the case for you, but I think you meant to say that your bankruptcy will soon be “discharged.”
 (In your original email, you asked about “disclosure” — you said: “My question is how soon after our bankruptcy disclosure might we qualify for a loan – with a down payment?”)

 Again, I’m assuming you meant a bankruptcy discharge.
 But let me tell you the rules either way.

 — With a Chapter 13 bankruptcy that’s been discharged, you have to wait two years before you’re eligible for a mortgage.

 With a chapter 13 bankruptcy that’s been dismissed, you need to wait four years before you’re eligible for a mortgage.
 However, if you had “extenuating circumstances” — like job loss, death of a family breadwinner, extreme medical illness/healthcare bills, etc. – then your waiting period after a dismissal can be reduced to two years.

 See this Fannie Mae document re: mortgage qualification after a negative credit event, including bankruptcy.